-Question: I just learned that our staffing agency is not paying their employees an overtime pay rate even though they often work more than 40 hours in any one work week.
-Are temporary employees exempt from overtime pay requirements?
+I just learned that my staffing agency has not been paying their employees overtime pay rates even though they often work more than 40 hours in a week.
 Is my company at risk to pay this employee for overtime if our agency doesn’t?

 For example, if you or someone in your company was aware that one of their “temps” worked additional hours worked over 40 and inadvertently put pressure on those employees to report less than the full number of hours worked, (or knowingly approved incorrect hours of work), you may be subject to legal action for your role in a process that resulted in a failure to pay overtime pay rates.

-While the outcome of these court tests have been mixed, not paying attention to how your temporary employees are being paid for the hours they work, can have consequences most managers may not have considered.
-Knowing that a temporary employee worked more than 40 hours in a week and was not paid an overtime rate for those hours, is not where you want to be.
+Becoming aware that a temporary employee worked more than 40 hours in a week and was not paid an overtime rate for those overtime hours, is not where you want to be.